AndreasHeger/CGATReport/doc/GalleryUser.rst

 user
 ====

-The :class:`SphinxReportPlugins.Renderer.User` does not render.
+The :class:`CGATReportPlugins.Renderer.User` does not render.
 This renderer can be used to do some plotting within a :term:`tracker`.